luklewluk/shopware-composer-project/README.md

 ## Installation
 `composer create-project luklewluk/shopware-composer-project [directory name]`

+### Command Line
+WIP

 ### Nginx

 Some static files for Administration Panel are inside the engine folder.
-Because of that a small change to nginx configuration is required:
+Because of that small changes to nginx configuration are required:

 From:
 ```